Updated February 2023

 A lot of employers like to hire safety officers who have become certified through recognized organizations like the Board of Canadian Registered Safety Professionals (BCRSP).

 The BCRSP offers two levels of certification: the entry-level Canadian Registered Safety Technician (CRST) and the more advanced Canadian Registered Safety Professional (CRSP).
+Both are well-regarded in the industry and serve as proof that you've met a high standard of training.

 5. COMPUTER SKILLS